IBE160/SG-612/docs/epics.md

 **Prerequisites:** Story 1.2

 **Technical Notes:** This covers the "Read" and "Update" parts of the CRUD operations.
+The task list is populated by calling `GET /api/tasks`, and updates to tasks are sent to `PUT /api/tasks/<id>`.

 ### Story 1.4: Delete and Complete Tasks